In Solidarity With the Forces of Good

 Of all the comments and proposals I have presented in this series of articles and essays, I admit this one might be the most controversial.

-Here goes: in 1985, a strange but which I believed then phenomenal idea popped into my head and refused to leave me.
-Hence after mulling over the idea for a few days, at that time, I became convinced that if the leadership of Eritrea could present that idea as a gesture of peace to Ethiopia, it might change the world opinion, including those of African, European, American, and maybe even that of the U.S.S.R., Ethiopia’s main ally at that time, in favor of the Eritrean revolution.
+Here goes: in 1985, a strange but what I believed then was a phenomenal idea popped into my head and refused to leave me.
+Hence, after mulling over the idea for a few days, at that time, I became convinced that if the leadership of Eritrea could present that idea as a gesture of peace to Ethiopia, it might change the world opinion, including those of African, European, American, and maybe even that of the U.S.S.R., Ethiopia’s main ally at that time, in favor of the Eritrean revolution.

-I don’t know if all Eritreans deny this, but I believed then, and I still do, that many good-intentioned nations, organizations, heads of states, individuals, and statesmen opposed to the very idea of an independent Eritrea, mainly:
+I don’t know if all Eritreans deny this, but I believed then, and I still do, that many good-intentioned nations, organizations, heads of state, individuals, and statesmen opposed the very idea of an independent Eritrea, mainly:

 - They did not believe Ethiopia would accept the reality of remaining landlocked.

 - They did not think there would be peace in the region once Eritrea became independent and Ethiopia became landlocked.